nathanaelmeister/Piano_-_First_two_hand_exercises/README.md

 _____________________________________________________________

 typset with: [Lilypond](http://lilypond.org) "2.18.2"

-you can try it online on: [LilyBin](http://lilybin.com)
-or get support at the offical IRC on [FreeNode](http://webchat.freenode.net/?channels=lilypond)
+also have a look at: [LilyBin](http://lilybin.com) or get support at the offical IRC on [FreeNode](http://webchat.freenode.net/?channels=lilypond)
+more Scores in the [LilyPond](http://lilypond.org) format can be found on [www.MutopiaProject.org](https://www.mutopiaproject.org)
+snippets and tweaks can be found in [The LilyPond Snippet Repository ♪♫](http://lsr.di.unimi.it/LSR/Search)